Skip to main content

 What? : Short drive from

 San Jose up the south east bay hills will take you to Sierra Vista park.
-You will
+From this high location you will

-enjoy the south bay views as well as the hiking across the open grassland hills
+enjoy the south bay view as well as the hiking options across the open grassland hills

 Where? : Drive to the